NYULibraries/sdr-documentation/accessioning-workflow.md

 ## 5. Upload basic descriptive metadata to FDA

 Before all of the primary data bitstreams and documentation bitstreams have been uploaded to the FDA, we need to push our agreed upon rudimentary descriptive metadata to the FDA.
-In order to do this, we will use the **SDRFriend** GeoBlacklight-to-FDA metadata command:
+In order to do this, we will use the **SdrFriend** GeoBlacklight-to-FDA metadata command:

 ```bash
 bundle exec rake fda:gbl_to_fda_metadata[/Users/andrewbattista/git/edu.nyu]